How to unlock your handset for free

 Several sites simply list codes for a range of older phones without charge.
 Giffgaff's useful Unlockapedia notes that while this method works for many older Nokia, LG, Panasonic and Siemens phones, it's unlikely to work for most others.
 It's still worth quickly trying to see if you can find a code for your phone just in case.

 To find a working unlocking code for your handset, you need three pieces of info – its brand/model number, the network, and the International Mobile Equipment Identity, or IMEI, code.
 Here's how to find them:

 Brand and model number.
 The chances are you already know this, as it's likely to be written on the handset, its box, and any documentation you got when you bought it, so we'll move on.

 The network.
 This is simply the network the phone's currently locked to, not the one you want to move to.

 The IMEI.
 The International Mobile Equipment Identity is a unique number given to all mobiles, which gets marked as invalid when phones are reported lost or stolen.
-To find your IMEI, simply type *#06# into your handset, and note down the number that appears.
+To find your IMEI, simply type *#06# into the dialling screen of your handset (as if you're making a call), and note down the number that appears.

 To unlock the handset, take the Sim card out of the phone and put in a different network's Sim.
 Now you can put the code in.